This handy guide includes information on business culture, hierarchy, negotiations and etiquette in Luxembourg.

 Dress code in Luxembourg

 The typical business dress code is formal, not extremely stylish, but rather on the conservative side.
 A restrained colour palette and an awareness for brands and high quality are common among Luxembourgers, most of whom are striving for a classic and sophisticated look.
 Men wear a suit and tie; women dress in a suit, dress, or blouse and skirt.

 Note that Luxembourgers take pride in their national culture, hence do not associate them with the French, or with their Belgian or their German neighbours.
 Doing business in Luxembourg requires taking an interest in local customs and etiquette.

-Business cards are widely used and commonly presented when people meet for the first time.
+Business cards are common; businesspeople exchange them during the first encounter.
 A typical card mentions job title and academic tile.
 When doing business with Luxembourgers, it is advisable to have cards printed in both French and German.